Detailed specification continued:

 Hardware package and illustrated instruction manual included.

-Rotating retracts: including alloy wheels, oleo struts and electric retract system.
+Retracts: including alloy wheels, oleo struts and retract system.
 Incorporate all of the latest design improvements.

 In 1999 Pilatus Aircraft, famous for their PC-12 small passenger aircraft and the PC-7 and PC-9 jet trainers, began the development of a new generation of turboprop jet trainers.
 The result of that program was the Pilatus PC-21, a sleek modern trainer designed to operate for 30 years per airframe, at costs below that of existing advanced trainers, but with better performance and flexibility.